Viltrox 56mm f/1.4 STM Review

-If you have been following us for some time now on our blog, you must know that we are writing more and more about camera equipment.
-Today we are going to talk about the Viltrox 56mm f/1.4 STM for Sony E. We have already started reviewing several lenses with Alex (in collaboration), but they were exclusively our own lenses.
-First, I’ve tested my wide-angle lens, the Tamron 20mm f/2.8 Di III OSD M1:2, and then we went on to review two other wide-angle lenses for a full frame camera: the Tamron 24mm f/2.8 Di III OSD M1:2 and the excellent Sony FE 20mm f/1.8 G.
+If you have been following the blog for a while, you probably know that we have been writing more and more about camera gear.
+Today, we are looking at the Viltrox 56mm f/1.4 STM for Sony E. We had already started reviewing lenses with Alex as part of our collaboration, but until now, these were only lenses we personally owned.
+First, I tested my wide-angle lens, the Tamron 20mm f/2.8 Di III OSD M1:2.
+Then we reviewed two other wide-angle lenses for full-frame cameras: the Tamron 24mm f/2.8 Di III OSD M1:2 and the excellent Sony FE 20mm f/1.8 G.

-There on, we have compiled on one page all the lenses for Sony full frame cameras (FE), and on another the ones dedicated to Sony APS-C cameras.
+Since then, we have put together one page listing all the lenses for Sony full-frame cameras (FE), and another one dedicated to Sony APS-C lenses.

-This article is a first, as it is our first partnership with a lens brand: Viltrox.
-They agreed to send us this Viltrox 56mm f/1.4 STM to review it and give our honest opinion.
-As I always say, our opinions and writings remain our own and we keep being independent in what we write.
+This article is a first for us, as it is our first partnership with a lens brand: Viltrox.
+They agreed to send us this Viltrox 56mm f/1.4 STM so we could test it and share our honest opinion.
+As I always say, our opinions and our writing remain entirely our own, and we keep full editorial independence.

-All the pictures you will see in this article were shot with our Sony A6000, which we recently bought as a second camera, but also with our Sony A7III.
-Indeed, even if it is a lens dedicated to Sony APS-C cameras, we also tested it on a full frame sensor to see how it reacted.
+All the pictures you will see in this article were taken with our Sony A6000, which we recently bought as a second camera, but also with our Sony A7III.
+Even though this lens is designed for Sony APS-C cameras, we also tested it on a full-frame sensor to see how it behaves.

-All pictures were processed with Dxo Photolab 5 software, with standard color rendering.
-The software does not yet offer a correction profile for this Viltrox 56mm.
-Unfortunately, the corrections of optical defects in the A6000 do not work with this Viltrox either.
-I’ll talk about this below.
+All the images were processed in DxO PhotoLab 5 with standard color rendering.
+At the time of the test, the software did not yet offer a correction profile for this Viltrox 56mm.
+Unfortunately, in-camera optical corrections on the A6000 do not work with this Viltrox either.
+I will come back to this below.

-Even though I don’t use Lightroom, to my knowledge there is a profile for this lens since December 2021.
+Even though I do not use Lightroom, as far as I know, a profile for this lens has been available since December 2021.

 Introducing the Viltrox 56mm f/1.4

-Let’s just start with the basics, by presenting you the technical specifications of this Viltrox 56mm f/1.4 STM for a Sony APS-C body.
+Let’s start with the basics and go over the technical specifications of this Viltrox 56mm f/1.4 STM for Sony APS-C cameras.

-Regarding the focal length, a 56mm on an APS-C sensor gives an 85mm equivalent on a full frame camera.
-It is a very classic focal length for portrait photography, especially outdoors, because its use requires a little more distance than a classic 35 or 50mm.
-Indoors, depending on the size of the room, it might be a little too long to use for portraits including context.
-The 56mm focal length on APS-C, coupled with its very large aperture (f/1.4), will allow you to get nice background blur without too much trouble.
+As for the focal length, 56mm on an APS-C sensor gives you the equivalent of 85mm on a full-frame camera.
+It is a very classic focal length for portrait photography, especially outdoors, because it requires a little more distance than a 35mm or 50mm.
+Indoors, depending on the size of the room, it can be a bit too long if you want to include some context around your subject.
+On APS-C, the 56mm focal length combined with a very wide f/1.4 aperture makes it fairly easy to create nice background blur.

 Ergonomics, design, and handling

-The lens came in a rather simple package: a solid white box including the lens, the lens hood, the front and rear caps, the user manual, and a fabric pocket to store the lens.
+The lens arrived in fairly simple packaging: a sturdy white box containing the lens, the lens hood, the front and rear caps, the user manual, and a fabric pouch for storage.

-I must say that I was pleasantly surprised by its build quality.
-It is really very good, all metal.
-In hand, the lens looks very solid, despite its 290g announced (without lens hood, and 369g with).
-The lens hood is made of a nice metal that fits perfectly on the lens and can be screwed backwards too, if you don’t use it or for storage.
-The name Viltrox is also reminded on it.
-In my opinion, attached to an A6000 body (which is certainly lighter than recent APS-C like the A6600), the set remains balanced and does not cause me any concern.
+I have to say I was pleasantly surprised by the build quality.
+It is very good, with an all-metal construction.
+In the hand, the lens feels solid, despite the announced weight of 290g without the lens hood and 369g with it.
+The lens hood is also made of good-quality metal, fits the lens perfectly, and can be mounted in reverse when you are not using it or when storing the lens.
+The Viltrox name is also printed on it.
+In my opinion, mounted on an A6000 body, which is of course lighter than more recent APS-C bodies like the A6600, the combination remains well balanced and does not raise any concern.

-Regarding specifications, the filter size is 56mm and the focusing distance is 0.60m.
-The lens has 9 elements in 10 groups, including an ED lens and an HRI, coatings to reduce chromatic aberrations.
-It is worth noting that the lens does not offer an all-weather construction and is not stabilized.
+In terms of specifications, the filter size is 56mm and the minimum focusing distance is 0.60m.
+The lens uses 9 elements in 10 groups, including one ED element and one HRI element, along with coatings designed to reduce chromatic aberrations.
+It is worth noting that the lens is not weather-sealed and does not include stabilization.

-On the lens, there is a very large focus ring, smooth for my taste and well built, perfect to be used when focusing manually.
-There is also an aperture ring without click (which is more resistant than the focus ring), ideal for video (which I don’t do much, by the way).
-I find the latter also good to handle.
-It is notched in 1/3 stops from f/1.4 to f/16, with an “A” (automatic) position to control the aperture from the camera during photography.
-There is a slight stop between the passage of f/16 and auto, which is enough in my opinion to be noticed.
+On the lens itself, there is a very large focus ring.
+It feels smooth enough to me, is well built, and is pleasant to use when focusing manually.
+There is also a clickless aperture ring, slightly firmer than the focus ring, which is ideal for video, although I do not shoot much video myself.
+I also find it pleasant to use.
+It is marked in 1/3-stop increments from f/1.4 to f/16, with an “A” position that lets you control the aperture from the camera when shooting stills.
+There is a slight stop between f/16 and the automatic position, which is enough, in my opinion, to notice the change.

-Finally, on the mounting side, we find a micro-USB port allowing to update the firmware.
-It is honestly very practical, and we can imagine that some defects can be corrected afterwards.
-We also find of course electronic contacts for transmitting EXIFS (which works very well).
-By the way, here is the link to download the latest firmware.
-I tested it by plugging in the lens and doing the update.
-A small update was available, and that works perfectly.
+On the mount side, there is a micro-USB port that allows you to update the firmware.
+That is honestly very practical, and it means some issues could potentially be corrected later.
+Of course, there are also electronic contacts for EXIF transmission, which works very well.
+Here is the link to download the latest firmware.
+I tested it by plugging in the lens and updating it.
+A small update was available, and everything worked perfectly.

-As a conclusion about the lens, I find it particularly satisfying, solid, a weight that seems right for an APS-C camera, and the focus ring really nice to use.
+To sum up the handling, I find the lens very satisfying: it feels solid, the weight seems right for an APS-C camera, and the focus ring is genuinely nice to use.
 I approve.
-In comparison, my Samyang 35mm AF FE (for my A7 III) looks really “cheap” with its plastic construction.
-By the way, both lenses are almost identical in height/diameter.
+By comparison, my Samyang 35mm AF FE for the A7 III feels quite “cheap” with its plastic construction.
+Both lenses are almost identical in height and diameter, by the way.

 Autofocus

-I first tried it on my A6000, and it works well overall.
-I found the autofocus more difficult in low light, but that may also be due to the body.
-I couldn’t accurately test eye tracking with my A6000 as this function doesn’t exist on it, but I found a way to do it and it’s ok.
-I then mounted it on my A7 III, and the AF is truly very responsive, fast, and the eye tracking works perfectly.
+I first tested it on my A6000, and overall it works well.
+I found the autofocus more hesitant in low light, but that may also come from the camera body.
+I could not properly test Eye AF with my A6000, as that function does not exist on it, but I found a workaround and it worked decently.
+I then mounted the lens on my A7 III, and there the AF was genuinely responsive and fast, with Eye AF working perfectly.

-In single mode (AF-S), the AF works very well, and I didn’t really have any trouble with the subject tracking mode either (AF-C).
-I tried manual focus several times: no worries either, especially with the easy-to-use focus ring.
-Eye tracking on animals also works very well.
+In single-shot autofocus (AF-S), the lens performs very well, and I did not have any major issue with subject tracking either (AF-C).
+I also tried manual focus several times, and again, no problem there, especially thanks to the easy-to-use focus ring.
+Animal Eye AF also works very well.

-In my opinion, the AF is still of good quality, even if it will certainly not match a Sony AF.
+In my opinion, the autofocus is good overall, even if it will certainly not match the best Sony lenses.
 But considering the low price of this lens, I think it is a success.

 Image quality